Python-PyQt/PyQt6-Docs/descriptions/QtCore/QPermission-c.rst

 .. sip:class-description::
     :status: todo
     :brief: An opaque wrapper of a typed permission
-    :digest: 7089389fb41e2a83ebe79b181e76b5a7
+    :digest: a087ad971ee367910ee7c915b091a9c0

 An opaque wrapper of a typed permission.

-The :sip:ref:`~PyQt6.QtCore.QPermission` class is an opaque wrapper of a :ref:`typed permission<qpermission-typed-permission>`, used when checking or requesting permissions.
+The :sip:ref:`~PyQt6.QtCore.QPermission` class is an opaque wrapper of a :ref:`typed permission<qpermission-typed-permissions>`, used when checking or requesting permissions.
 You do not need to construct this type explicitly, as the type is automatically used when checking or requesting permissions:

 ::